 Americans are obsessed with protein.
 Protein is usually offered as the centerpiece of every meal.
 Restaurant menus state to pick a protein, which usually refers to meat or beans on the menu.
 Every health store and health guru will tout their favorite protein powders or shakes.
 Most convenience and grocery stores sell protein bars and food items labeled high protein.
 The Dietary Guidelines for Americans (DGA) state that healthy dietary patterns include “Protein foods, including lean meats, poultry, and eggs; seafood; beans, peas, and lentils; and nuts, seeds, and soy products.”
 (USDA, 2020).
-However, protein is not a food group, as protein is made in our bodies by linking amino acids together, and every whole food eaten contains 5 best probiotics for women which are need to make protein.
+However, protein is not a food group, as protein is made in our bodies by linking amino acids together, and every whole food eaten contains all 20 amino acids, 9 of which are required from diet – that are needed to make protein.

 The notion of ensuring adequate protein in our diet came from the earliest version of the food pyramid established by the World Health Organization in 1989.
 Up until 1992, the U.S. Department of Agriculture recommended its Basic Four food groups: milk, meat, fruit and vegetables, and breads and cereals.
 In 1992, the USDA adopted the food pyramid as a guide (Fig. 1); wherein they began to introduce protein as an essential nutrient.
 In the late 1980’s the USDA started an Eating Right Pyramid food guide.
 After pressure from the meat and dairy industry to include protein rich foods in 1991, they dropped the first pyramid and included protein in the 1992 rendition (Nestle, 1993).
 Prior to 1992, protein was not considered a food group.